slonopotamus/cportage/README.markdown

 Contact
 -------
-If you have some ideas about cportage improvements, please feel free to send a message to <marat@slonopotamus.org>
+If you have ideas about cportage improvement, feel free to send a message to <marat@slonopotamus.org>